mdn/yari/deployer/README.md

 # Deployer

-The Yari deployer does two things.
+The Yari Deployer does two things.
 First, it's used to upload document redirects, pre-built document pages, static files (e.g. JS, CSS, and image files), and sitemap files into an existing AWS S3 bucket.
 Since we serve MDN document pages from an S3 bucket via a CloudFront CDN,